What You Should See In George Town, Penang - Travelswithsun

 11. Have A Bird’s Eye View Of Penang From KOMTAR

-KOMTAR Penang like Penang Hill, is high enough to offer aerial views of the city via a glass bridge (Rainbow Skywalk)!
+KOMTAR Penang, is high enough to offer aerial views of the city via a glass bridge (Rainbow Skywalk)!

 full-day pass means you can try the main attractions at KOMTAR without having to buy individual tickets!